 Report Fraud: Quick Guide

 Your voice can protect others.
-Whether you’re a victim of fraud or you’ve spotted a suspicious scheme, knowing where to report it makes all the difference.
+Knowing where to report fraud makes all the difference.
 Here is a curated list of key reporting channels across the United States:

 Federal Trade Commission (FTC)